-Particulars Sanjay Anandaram Lakshmi Sarada Milind Chalisgaonkar DIN 00579785 07140433 00057579 Age 59 years 51 years 58 years Date of first appointment on the Board June 06, 2019 August 29, 2019 June 06, 2019 Qualifications B.Tech Ceramics) from Indian Institute of Technology at Banaras Hindu University, Varanasi (1981-85).
-He has Post Graduate Diploma in Business Management (MBA) from XLRI, Jamshedpur with 1st rank (1987-89) Bachelor in Commerce- Nagarjuna University, ACS from ICSI, Associate (Insurance Institute of India) Bachelor's degree in Electrical Engineering from Jadavpur University in Kolkata and a Post Graduate Diploma in Management from the Indian Institute of Management, Bangalore Experience 33 years 25 years 33 years Expertise in specific functional areas Marketing and Systems Corporate laws Corporate executive, investor, teacher, and advisor to funds and entrepreneurs Terms and conditions of the appointment / reappointment As per the resolution provided in the Notice read with the explanatory statement there to, Mr. Sanjay Anandaram is re-appointed as an Independent Director of the Company w.e.f.
+Particulars Sanjay Anandaram Lakshmi Sarada Milind Chalisgaonkar DIN 00579785 07140433 00057579 Age 59 years 51 years 58 years Date of first appointment on the Board June 06, 2019 August 29, 2019 June 06, 2019 Qualifications Technology at Banaras ACS from ICSI, Associate Hindu University, Varanasi (Insurance Institute of (1981-85).
+He has Post India) Bachelor's degree in Electrical Engineering from Jadavpur University in Kolkata and a Post Graduate Diploma in Management from the Indian Institute of Management, Bangalore Experience 33 years 25 years 33 years Expertise in specific functional areas Marketing and Systems Corporate laws Corporate executive, investor, teacher, and advisor to funds and entrepreneurs Terms and conditions of the appointment / reappointment ons of the ment / Is re-appointed as an Sarada Independent Director of as ar the Company we followed Director As per the resolution provided in the Notice read with the explanatory statement there to, Mr. Milind Chalisgaonkar is re-appointed as an Independent Director of the Company w.e.f.
 June 06, 2024 for a term of five consecutive years, and is not liable to retire by rotation.
-As per the resolution provided in the Notice read with the explanatory statement there to, Ms. Lakshmi Sarada is re-appointed as an Independent Director of the Company w.e.f.
-August 29, 2024 for a term of five consecutive years, and is not liable to retire by rotation.
-As per the resolution provided in the Notice read with the explanatory statement there to, Mr. Milind Chalisgaonkar is re-appointed as an Independent Director of the Company w.e.f.
-June 06, 2024 for a term of five consecutive years, and is not liable to retire by rotation.
-Remuneration last drawn (including sitting fee) ₹9 lakhs ₹ 8 lakhs ₹ 11.60 lakhs Remuneration sought to be paid Sitting Fees and Commission, if any as may be approved by the Board and Shareholders Sitting Fees and Commission, if any, as may be approved by the Board and Shareholders Sitting Fees and Commission, if any, as may be approved by the Board and Shareholders
+Remuneration last drawn (including sitting fee) ₹ 9 lakhs ₹ 8 lakhs ₹ 11.60 lakhs Remuneration sought to be paid Sitting Fees and Commission, if any as may be approved by the Board and Shareholders Sitting Fees and Commission, if any, as may be approved by the Board and Shareholders Sitting Fees and Commission, if any, as may be approved by the Board and Shareholders